UT-CTF/ccdc-scripts/linux/fail2ban/README.md

   3. Enable any important modules (listed below) by adding `enabled = true` below [<module_name>] in jail.local
   4. Add jail.local to /etc/fail2ban/
   5. Enable and start fail2ban (below)
+  6. Check to make sure it's working with `sudo fail2ban-client status` to see running modules and checking logs in /var/log/fail2ban.log

 ## Installing (from Package Manager)
 ```